highlights of operations

-Chevron has an 11.3 percent nonoperated working interest in the AIOC and the crude oil production from the ACG fields.
+Chevron has a 9.6 percent nonoperated interest in the AIOC and the crude oil production from the ACG fields.
 Oil production at the fields began in 1997 and has been developed in phases.
-In 2015, average net daily production was 32,000 barrels of crude oil and 12 million cubic feet of natural gas.
+In 2019, average net daily production was 18,000 barrels of crude oil and 10 million cubic feet of natural gas.

 We support the joint venture with technical expertise in areas such as reservoir management, well completions, pipeline construction and subsea facilities.